Tips for Navigating Your New Financial Future

 Step #3 – Reset your family’s financial life

 Regardless of how much you resist, divorce changes everything.
 While it’s easy to hope that the grieving process will end once you sign the final settlement agreement, the emotional toll of divorce is something you will likely carry into the next chapter of life.

 Two important questions you may be asking yourself are, “What do I do now?” and “What do I want the future to look like for my children and me?”

 As you ponder these questions, press the reset button on your financial life.
 Now is your chance to dream and decide upon your new goals for the future.
 Your financial roadmap will likely look different than it did when you were married, so take time to find your new normal.
 Don’t sacrifice your future financial independence by clinging on to your past financial life.
 Always remember, the future may look different, but it remains bright.

-Your Journey Financial Freedom is a specialty practice of Creative Planning.
-Each of our dedicated teams specializes in working with divorced clients and includes an attorney, CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
-Guided by your settlement agreement, these experienced professionals develop a detailed, customized post-divorce action plan and support you every step of the way as you navigate this challenging life transition.
-If you’d like help navigating your financial life before, during or following a divorce, please schedule a call.
+Creative Planning Law Enforcement is a specialty practice of Creative Planning and serves as a partner to clients experiencing a divorce.
+Each of our dedicated teams specializes in working with law enforcement professionals and includes an attorney, a CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
+Guided by your settlement agreement, these experienced professionals work to develop a detailed, customized post-divorce action plan and support you every step of the way as you navigate this challenging life transition.
+For more information about how we can help guide you through the divorce process, or for any other financial matter, please schedule a call.